Antoine-Alexandre/DecodeTech/content/post/Artificial intelligence and the city - a parking story.md

 ]
 +++

 *When cities implement artificial intelligence without consulting the population or the technology itself, it can rapidly backfire.
-The case of Brussels and smart scan-cars illustrate it.*
+The case of Brussels and smart scan-cars illustrates it.*

 ### Priest versus robot